-Our board of directors and our stockholders have approved the ESPP.
+Our board of directors has approved, and prior to this offering we expect our stockholders will approve, the ESPP.
 The purpose of the ESPP is to retain the services of new employees and secure the services of new and existing employees while providing incentives for such individuals to exert maximum efforts toward our success.